NanamiKubota/NanamiKubota.github.io/_pages/tutorials.md

 > [Basics in Command Line](/tutorials/basics_in_command_line): A cheat sheet for command line functions and terminal customization that may be useful.

+> [Kaggle: Intro to machine learning](https://www.kaggle.com/learn/intro-to-machine-learning): Free course to get your hands wet in machine learning.
+Recommended to have at least some prior knowledge in python.
+Kaggle also have some free machine learning competitions (some with cash prizes) where you can test out your skills.

 > See also the section for [Resources for learning a new programming language](#resources-for-learning-a-new-programming-language)

 <br>